 The third way is to use Peering.
 This is similar to Cloud Interconnect because you connect your network to Google’s network at a point of presence either directly (which is called Direct Peering) or through a service provider (which is called Carrier Peering).
 One big difference with peering is that it doesn’t cost anything.
 So why would anyone pay for Cloud Interconnect when they could peer with Google for free?
 Well, because with Cloud Interconnect you get a direct connection between your on-premises network and one of your VPCs in Google Cloud.
 You have full control over the routing between your networks.
 If you want to change a route, you can change it on your on-premises router, and it will be picked up by BGP.
 Although the peering option uses BGP, too, it’s done at the most basic level.
 It doesn’t create any custom routes in your VPC network.

 Since we don’t have requirements for low latency and high availability between the company network and Google Cloud, we should go with Cloud VPN to connect.
 We should also use Cloud Router so network routes will be updated dynamically.

 And that’s it for networks.
-Now it’s time to move on to security.

 Guy launched his first training website in 1995 and he's been helping people learn IT technologies ever since.
 He has been a sysadmin, instructor, sales engineer, IT manager, and entrepreneur.
 In his most recent venture, he founded and led a cloud-based training infrastructure company that provided virtual labs for some of the largest software vendors in the world.
 Guy’s passion is making complex technology easy to understand.
 His activities outside of work have included riding an elephant and skydiving (although not at the same time).